New Pilots: what you need to start

 Get good Sunglasses, Polaroid preferred, with prescription if needed, because our field does face South.

 Learn to fly R/C

 Go to one of the local hobby shops and BUY A FLIGHT SIMULATOR for your home computer!
 You can also get them online.
 Real Flight is a common one, but not the only one.
 It is worth the money- you can crash models on the simulator and it doesn't cost you anything more than pushing the reset button.
 Although not required, this will enhance your learning to fly.
 This is by far better than crashing your trainer model!!
 We suggest a foam high wing trainer to learn to fly on.
 There are new planes coming out all the time with more and more features to assist the beginner (Like crash protection features, for example).
-The Apprentice is a good choice but by no means the only choice.
+The Valiant is a good choice but by no means the only choice.

 Next you will need an instructor.
 That can be difficult for a new member, as you won't know very many other members and who might be willing and qualified to instruct you.
 But rest assured, if you go to the office and meet an officer or board member, they can provide you with a list of instructors who are members and active at SPARKS.
 You should then make contact with the instructor and arrange a day/time to begin your lessons.
 Be sure and bring your AMA card, your SPARKS student card, and of course your plane and radio, etc.

 What you want to do is start with the top of the airplane checklist and go over each maneuver in sequence.
 You should set a goal for each flight and then focus on one maneuver at a time till you are proficient and comfortable with the maneuver.
 After you are able to demonstrate that you can repeatedly do that maneuver, the instructor pilot must initial that specific maneuver on the signoff sheet.
 When you have all the maneuvers signed off, you are ready for a final check ride.